Partnering with Schools: Helping Parents & Caregivers Support Youth Mental Health

 Anonymous youth

-PCMH partners with Colorado K-12 schools to offer a variety of age-appropriate trainings for parents to help them hone skills and access the resources they need to best support their child’s mental health needs.
-Through these sessions, parents will gain a deeper understanding of challenges youth are facing today and equip themselves with knowledge and resources to talk about and support their child’s mental health.
+PCMH partners with Colorado K-12 schools to offer a variety of age-appropriate trainings for parents and caregivers to help them hone skills and access the resources they need to best support their child’s mental health needs.
+Through these sessions, parents and caregivers will gain a deeper understanding of challenges youth are facing today and equip themselves with knowledge and resources to talk about and support their child’s mental health.

 Together, we can help create a future where all children have the mental health care and support they need to thrive – starting at home.
-If your school is interested in offering trainings to your parent population, connect with us today to learn more about partnering.
+If your school is interested in offering trainings to your parent and caregiver population, connect with us today to learn more about partnering.

-Parent Training Opportunities
+Parent & Caregiver Training Opportunities

 Supporting Youth Through Stress and Anxiety

 Stress and anxiety can appear at any time, impacting children’s lives in different ways.
-In this workshop, parents will gain a fundamental understanding of how stress and anxiety can manifest in youth of different ages and learn the signs to help identify when a child needs support.
-Parents will receive a set of practical tools to foster a safe environment for open communication and learn strategies to help youth – and themselves – cope with stress and anxiety.
+In this workshop, parents and caregivers will gain a fundamental understanding of how stress and anxiety can manifest in youth of different ages and learn the signs to help identify when a child needs support.
+Parents and caregivers will receive a set of practical tools to foster a safe environment for open communication and learn strategies to help youth – and themselves – cope with stress and anxiety.

 Fostering Wellbeing and Connection with Your Child